GCU-GenCyber/GenCyber-Camp-24/Principles of Security/Principles of Privileges.md

 Companies want to lessen the number of people who have access to secure information or resources  because it reduces the chance of:
   + an authorized user inadvertently impacting a sensitive resource
   + A threat actor getting access.

-Examples of Threat Actors Include:
-  + Hackers : Typical people trying to hack your infrastructure
-  + Hacktivists : Those who promote their cause their cause through hacking
-  + Script Kiddies : Can't hack so they grab known scripts; premade attacks
-  + Insiders : An employee, someone who has access to the place
-  + Competitors : They try to break in and get business info
-  + Shadow IT : Any form of IT infrastructure that is being put in an unofficial or potential illegal way.
-This could be another department within the company installing an access point without permission.
-  + Criminal Syndicates : These are paid people who will Hack, DoS, ransomware, etc. for money.
-  + State Actors : Russians, Chinese, French, state-sponsored long-term threat actors
-  + Advanced Persistent Threat (APT) : long-term hacking of something in order to get information over time; could be an organization or person
-  + Basically anyone or anything with motive and resources to attack another's IT infrastructure

 Examples of key features of Privileged Identity Management:
 + Provides users temporary permissions to perform privileged tasks and access to Azure AD and Azure resources